 We offer hearing aids from leading brands

 Founded in 1964 in “Canada’s Silicon Valley,” Unitron is a subsidiary of the Sonovo Group and is a global provider of hearing instruments.
 In addition to their constant research and development into the newest hearing aid technologies, Unitron works with communities around the globe to raise awareness on hearing loss and collaborates with entities such as the Global Foundation for Children with Hearing Loss and the Hear the World Foundation.
-Unitron’s latest hearing innovation is the North Processing Platform, which improves speech recognition and sound clarity against background noise.
-Unitron hearing aids include Stride, Moxi, and Max, available in different technology levels for different degrees of hearing loss: Entry, Mid-Range, Advanced, and Premium.
+Unitron’s latest hearing innovation is the Discover platform, which uses a feature called SoundCore to help process and classify sounds accurately.
+Unitron hearing aids include Stride, Moxi Jump-R (rechargeable), Moxi Fit and Stride, available in different technology levels for different degrees of hearing loss: Entry, Mid-Range, Advanced, and Premium.
 Unitron’s TrueFit software allows hearing professionals to tailor Unitron hearing aids to their clients’ specific needs.
+They also have a unique feature called Flex that allows the hearing aids to be upgraded internally, should the change be needed.

-A household name for quality manufacturing, Siemens is also a leading manufacturer of modern hearing aids.
-Since 1913, Siemens has been on the forefront of innovative technology offering advanced hearing instruments for people with a wide range of hearing loss.
-In 1959, Siemens developed the first hearing aid word behind the ear and in 1966 the first in the ear hearing aid.
-More recently, Siemens developed waterproof hearing aid technology allowing active people to keep their hearing aids in place while they shower, swim or find themselves in the rain.
-Their most recent product, the binax, won the 2015 Gold Edison Award.
-This smart hearing aid actually provides wearers with the ability to hear better than those with normal hearing in challenging listening environments.
-Siemens hearing aids are available in a wide range of wearing styles, colors and levels of technology so that you can find the right solution for your lifestyle and preferences.
+Signia is the brand that was once a part of Siemens, a household name for quality manufacturing.
+Since 1913, Siemens (and now Signia) has been on the forefront of innovative technology offering advanced hearing instruments for people with a wide range of hearing loss.
+In 1959, Siemens developed the first behind the ear hearing aid and the first in the ear hearing aid in 1966.
+Their most recent products, the NX and Xperience, have faster processing speed, rechargeable options and innovative technology to help first-time wearers with the sound of their own voice.
+Signia hearing aids are available in a wide range of wearing styles, colors and levels of technology so that you can find the right solution for your lifestyle and preferences.

 Based in Eden Prairie, Minnesota, Starkey is an American manufacturer of hearing aids founded in 1967.
 In conjunction with the Starkey Hearing Research Center in Berkeley, Starkey Hearing Technologies has developed some of the most advanced hearing devices available today, from their Halo Made for iPhone hearing aid (winner of the 2015 Silver Edison Award) to the Z Series hearing aids.
-Starkey’s latest offering is the Muse Made for Life hearing aid, which is powered by a new Synergy platform, which five times the processing power of previous Starkey hearing aids.
-Speech recognition, comfort in noise, a high-quality music listening experience, and ultra-high definition audio experience in everyday situations are just a few of the features offered by Starkey’s Muse.
-Starkey hearing aids are available in many different styles, and some are equipped with tinnitus therapy.
+Starkey’s latest offering is the Livio and Livio AI products.
+Featuring activity sensors and artificial intelligence, Livio AI is the first hearing system to track brain and body health.
+You can also easily make adjustments on the go with their Thrive app for smartphones.
+Also important for our warm Arizona summers, these devices feature Starkey's Surface NanoShield, a moisture repellent system to help protect and ensure durability and dependability.